 And remember to eat the skin for the biggest benefits of eating apples for prebiotics!
 Apple peels are the main source of pectin and polyphenols.
 Several in vitro and animal in vivo studies have shown the value of apple peels and their polyphenols in antiproliferative activity against cancers such as liver and gastric cancers, and the role of pectin in blocking proliferation, migration, and adhesion of cancer cells while inducing apoptosis (programmed cell death) in cancer cells.
 Additionally, in a retrospective study, consumption of at least one apple a day was reported to reduce the risk of colorectal cancer.

 An apple a day may just end up being what the doctor orders!

 Sometimes we don't eat as nutritiously as we should, and that's where supplements can be helpful.
-If you are trying to increase your butyrate producers with pectin, eat an organic apple if you can and/or try one of these:
+If you are trying to increase your butyrate producers with pectin, eat organic apples for prebiotics if you can and/or try one of these:

 Thanks for visiting this site!
 If you've enjoyed reading this page or have found the information to be useful to you, please "like", tweet about it, or share it so others can benefit, too.
 You can leave comments below via Facebook or Disqus.

 Comment with Disqus (including as a guest), Twitter or Google accounts:

 If you are one of my many readers without a Facebook account, you can still comment.

 Disclaimer: Please note: By law, I cannot provide any personalized recommendations for your specific health concern on this site.
 The information contained in this site is educational in nature and is not intended as diagnosis, treatment, prescription or cure for any physical or mental disease, nor is it intended as a substitute for regular medical care.
 Consult with your doctor regarding any health or medical concerns you may have.